-TCV recognises that the welfare and protection from detrimental action of persons making genuine public interest disclosures is essential for the effective implementation of the Public Interest Disclosures Act and is also relevant to TCV's obligation to create a safe working environment.
+TCV recognises that the welfare and protection from detrimental action of persons making genuine public interest disclosures is essential for the effective implementation of the Act and is also relevant to TCV's obligation to create a safe working environment.

-TCV will provide welfare support to a discloser or a witness in an investigation, or persons who are the subject of the protected disclosure, or those who have cooperated or intend to cooperate with an investigation of a public interest disclosure complaint, as the circumstances require.
-Where TCV becomes aware of the identity of a discloser, and/or the contents or their disclosure, TCV will be required to keep that information confidential
+TCV will provide welfare support to a discloser or a witness in an investigation, and persons who are the subject of the protected disclosure, and those who have cooperated or intend to cooperate with an investigation of a public interest disclosure complaint, as the circumstances require.
+Where TCV becomes aware of the identity of a discloser, and/or the contents or their disclosure, TCV will be required to keep that information confidential.

-Protecting against detrimental action
+Protections against detrimental action